The tweet pinned at the top of Sarah Dempster’s feed says, “Instead of a brain I just have a little band that plays the cantina theme from Star Wars.”

 Two Paths to Orlando

-Dempster, who also writes for Eleven-Thirty Eight, will make the manageable trek from Georgia.
+Dempster, who also writes for Eleven-Thirty Eight, will make the easy trek from Georgia.

-“I have a long history of doing theatre and I’ve always loved embodying different characters,” said Sarah, who will bring a suitcase full of Leia and Padme swag south.
+“I have a long history of doing theater, and I’ve always loved embodying different characters,” said Sarah, who will bring a suitcase full of Leia and Padme swag south.